Skip to content

 This article was last updated on 25th September 2019

-*ALL PRICING WITHIN THIS ARTICLE WERE ACCURATE AT TIME OF WRITING.
+*ALL PRICING WITHIN THIS ARTICLE WERE ACCURATE AT THE TIME OF WRITING.
 ALL STERLING (GBP) AND EURO (EUR) WERE CONVERTED FROM DOLLARS (USD) USING GOOGLE’S OWN CONVERTER.

 Check out other hosting reviews; WP Engine | SiteGround | GoDaddy | HostGator | iPage | Flywheel | DigitalOcean | BluehostDreamHost | InMotion | NameCheap | 1&1 | Site5 123Reg | A2 | Liquid Web